tegbetobi/Data_Warehouse-Engineering/README.md

 **Challenge:** Data teams need a single source of truth system—a data warehouse—to enable consistent, reliable analysis across the organization.
 Additionally, specialized data marts are required to optimize resources by pre-aggregating data for specific business use cases, reducing query complexity and improving performance for common analytical patterns.

-**Solution:** End-to-end ETL pipeline that extracts CSVs from cloud storage, normalizes them into a star schema warehouse (separating facts from dimensions), and creates specialized data marts optimized for specific use cases (flat queries, skill demand analysis, priority role tracking).
+**Solution:** End-to-end ETL pipeline that extracts CSVs from cloud storage, normalizes them into a star schema warehouse (separating facts from dimensions), and creates specialized data marts optimized for specific use cases (flat queries, skill demand analysis).

 ---